 - Upon receipt of the Form I Requisition for Runaway Juvenile, the home/ demanding state’s ICJ Office shall ensure the requisition packet is in order.
 The ICJ Office will submit the requisition packet through the electronic data system to the ICJ Office in the state where the juvenile is located.
 The state where the juvenile is located may request and shall be entitled to receive originals or duly certified copies of any legal documents.

 - The ICJ Office in the state where the juvenile is located will forward the Form I Requisition for Runaway Juvenile to the appropriate court and request that a hearing be held within thirty (30) calendar days of the receipt of the requisition.
 If not already detained, the court shall order the juvenile be held pending a hearing on the requisition.
 This time period may be extended with the approval of both ICJ Offices.

 - The court in the holding state shall inform the juvenile of the demand made for his/her return and may elect to appoint counsel or a guardian ad litem.
 The purpose of said hearing is to determine proof of entitlement for the return of the juvenile.
-If proof of entitlement is not established, the judge shall issue written findings detailing the reason(s) for denial.
+If proof of entitlement is not established, the court shall issue written findings detailing the reason(s) for denial.

 - In all cases, the order concerning the requisition shall be forwarded immediately from the holding court to the holding state's ICJ Office which shall forward the same to the home/demanding state's ICJ Office.

 - Juveniles held in detention, pending non-voluntary return to the home/demanding state, may be held for a maximum of ninety (90) calendar days.

 - Juveniles shall be returned by the home/demanding state within five (5) business days of the receipt of the order granting the requisition.
 This time period may be extended up to an additional five (5) business days with approval from both ICJ Offices.